awwad/uptane/README.md

-### 3.4: Running an Arbitrary Package Attack with a Compromised Director Key
+### 3.4: Arbitrary Package Attack with a Compromised Director Key

 Thus far we have simulated a few attacks that have not depended on compromised keys.
 In the arbitrary and rollback attacks (via a Man in the Middle), an attacker has